-PDF or Portable Document Format is mostly our first choice when it comes to printing, sharing and emailing documents, especially the larger ones.
-For Windows and MacOS, you might be very much familiar, and also dependent, on the widely used Acrobat products for pdf viewing and editing.
-Unfortunately, there is no default pdf editor available on your Linux systems.
-You can, however, install Acrobat products through Wine on Ubuntu, or else use a wide range of other available Linux-supporting pdf viewing and editing tools.
-Although these products are nothing as compared to the wide range of useful Acrobat tools, they can still help you with basic pdf editing.
+PDF or Portable Document Format is usually our first choice when it comes to printing, sharing, and sending documents, especially larger documents.
+On Windows and macOS, you probably are familiar with and rely on the widely used Acrobat products for viewing and editing PDF files.
+Unfortunately, there is no standard PDF editor on your Linux systems.
+However, you can install Acrobat products via Wine on Ubuntu or use a variety of other Linux-based PDF viewing and editing programs.
+Although these products are nothing like the many useful Acrobat tools, they can help you with basic PDF editing.

-Here is a list of products we have researched and then came up with a few easily available and free ones that can serve your purpose:
+Below is a list of products we’ve researched and found some readily available and free for your purpose: